RatnadeepYSVS/MedIO/README.md

 # MedIO
 A blog Web Application For People Who Are Interested In Writing Blogs.
 Please Note As The App is in development stage i have taken blogs from web once the app is in production i will remove all the previous blogs here.
+To run the App Make sure U have navigated to the right folder and run the command npm run start.
 # Technologies Used
  1 Node.JS + Express.JS
  2 MongoDB